Founder Resi.co.uk, former CEO Hassle.com

 With a lot of lessons learned in a short time, Alex considers what her experiences can tell both would-be entrepreneurs and big organisations seeking to adopt a startup mentality.
 She compares disruptors and established players in areas like transport and energy and examines the differing approaches to things like focus, speed and complacency.
-She also looks at the vital importance of a strong brand (and whether the brand should be comfy, stretchy or scary), how to scale up a business without losing the culture that made it special, and how to respond to customer needs.
+She looks at the vital importance of a strong brand (and whether the brand should be comfy, stretchy or scary), how to scale up a business without losing the culture that made it special, and how to respond to customer needs.
+Her experience during the Covid-19 pandemic, which saw Resi's business grow enormously as customers spent more time at home and less money on other things, also holds a wealth of lessons in culture, dealing with enforced change, a leader's duty of care, diversification and growth (Alex suggests she might be one of the few business leaders who actually expanded their office space during lockdown).

 Alex has become an active voice within the UK tech sector.
 TechCity Insider named her Entrepreneur of the Year and she’s chaired the Coalition for a Digital Economy (Coadec).
 She was also a founding member of the sharing economy trade body SEUK, contributed to the government’s independent review into the sharing economy, and worked with Department of Trade and Investment to identify the next top UK startups.
 With her direct, refreshingly ‘non-techy’ approach, Alex also looks at broader trends in the tech sector, how the UK and elsewhere measures up against the dominance of Silicon Valley, and the future for workplaces and workforces.
 She also shares her experiences and opinions on women in technology and the disruptive power of the sharing and gig economies.